polynote/polynote/docs/03-mixing-programming-languages.md

 and then plot that data in Python with Matplotlib.

-We find that this lets us do some pretty neat things, but it does have some limitations and caveats, and plenty of edge-cases left to be worked out!
+We find that this lets us do some pretty neat things, but it does have some limitations and caveats, and plenty of edge-cases left to be worked out.

-Let's dive into how Polynote's polyglot support actually works!

 ### Execution state in Polynote